openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * **Debug:** Debug has the highest order of precedence as it can interrupt any control flow requests.
 It also the only source of control flow change which can actually happen simultaneously to any other of the forced control flow changes.
 The debug jump is requested by CSR.
 The address to be jumped into is HW coded.
 This debug feature is not supported by CV32A6 v0.1.0.

 All program counters are logical addressed.
-If the logical to physical mapping changes a fence.vm instruction should used to flush the pipeline *and TLBs (MMU is not enabled in CV32A6 v0.1.0)*.
+If the logical to physical mapping changes, a ``fence.vm`` instruction should be used to flush the pipeline *and TLBs (MMU is not enabled in CV32A6 v0.1.0)*.

 Fetch Stage
 ~~~~~~~~~~~

-Fetch stage controls by handshake protocol the CACHE module.
-Fetched data are 32-bit block with word aligned address.
+Fetch stage controls the CACHE module by a handshaking protocol.
+Fetched data is a 32-bit block with a word-aligned address.
 A granted fetch is realigned into instr_realign submodule to produce instructions.
 Then instructions are pushed into an internal instruction FIFO called instruction queue (instr_queue submodule).
 This submodule stores the instructions and related information which allow to identify the outstanding transactions.
 In the case CONTROLLER decides to flush the instruction queue, the outstanding transactions are discarded.